All of the great things you should know about Zoe💙

 You will need to pay for Zoe's transportation, and pay for the paperwork to get her to you.

-The costs are typically 550 € in total depending on where you are located and which company is delivering a dog to you.
+The costs are typically 550 € in total depending on where you are located and which company is bringing the dog to you in their happy bus!